m417z/ntdoc/descriptions/dbgprint.md

-Function works like a normal C printf routine, but result is streamed to debug output.
+Function works like a normal C `printf` routine, but result is streamed to debug output.

+# Documented by

+* Tomasz Nowak